NYC’s First Micro-Apartment Building Is Absolutely Gorgeous, Spacious, And Chock-Full Of Amenities

 Who’s responsible for bringing these beautifully designed and furnished micro-apartments that come with pretty much everything you could want in a home?

 But that’s not all.
-Chris also told us about two upcoming Ollie services that will be available as add-ons:
+Chris also told us about two upcoming Common services that will be available as add-ons:

-Ollie Box is a package of the accent items, such as “the floor rug, pillows, quilt on the end of the bed, and vase in the corner that you see,” that Ollie curates for you based on your tastes and then delivers to your door.
+Common Box is a package of the accent items, such as “the floor rug, pillows, quilt on the end of the bed, and vase in the corner that you see,” that Common curates for you based on your tastes and then delivers to your door.

 Bedvetter is a platform that Chris says “aims to streamline the household formation process” by “making it a lot easier for roommates to come together based on compatibility because part of Bedvetter is a roommate-matching algorithm similar to say, eHarmony.”